hustcer/milestone-action/README.md

 ## Features

 - Automatically add milestones to merged PRs
-- Automatically add milestones to closed issues with merged PR fixes
+- Automatically add milestones to closed issues that have merged PR fixes
 - Create milestones with title, description, and due date
 - Close milestones by title or milestone number
 - Delete milestones by title or milestone number

 ## Usage

-Automatically associate milestones with merged PRs or closed issues that has a merged PR fix:
+Automatically associate milestones with merged PRs or closed issues that have a merged PR fix:

 ```yaml
 name: Milestone Action